rhidm/idm-qa/idm-qa.md

 1. Does IdM provide SSO capabilities for interactive login, preferably using a mechanism such as Kerberos?
 	* IdM provides a Kerberos realm as part of the solution.

+1. What versions of IdM support replication and trusts?
+	* Replication with AD sync is support by all versions of IdM included in RHEL 6.2 and later.
+Replication allows users to use one password to login in AD and IdM.
+It also provides automatic provisision of a corresponding IdM user whan an AD user is provisioned.
+	* Trust functionality is available in 6.4 as tech preview.
+It will be tech preview in 6.x unless ported.
+It will be supported for selected customers that are willing to work with Red Hat more closely on this feature.
+	* Trusts are fully supported out of box starting RHEL 7.

 1. Does IdM provide SSO capabilities for web-based applications running on UNIX/Linux endpoints, using a mechanism such as Kerberos, Oauth, SAML or similar?
 	* Solution provides SSO using Kerberos.
 Roadmap includes a SAML IdP (see upstream Ipsilon project for more details).